Stuck at the Same Weight? 5 Ways to Break a Strength Plateau

 You can't build a house without bricks.

 If your training is perfect but your scale weight hasn't moved in months, you might simply be under-recovering.
 Strength requires fuel.
-As we mentioned in our article on Breaking Strength Plateaus, recovery is just as important as the work itself.
+Recovery is just as important as the work itself.

 The Fix: